 - Exploring new ways of sparking flames in your sexual relationship with your partner.

 Yoga can be used to manage menopausal symptoms, including pain, stress, and fatigue.
-You can also perform some yoga poses to fight the belly fat that forms in menopause.
-Some of the recommended yoga asanas for menopause are the chair pose, cat and cow, warrior II, boat, lunge, and downward-facing dog.
+You can also perform some yoga poses to fight the belly fat that forms during menopause.
+Some of the recommended yoga asanas for menopause include the chair pose, cat and cow, warrior II, boat, lunge, and downward-facing dog.

 It would be best to seek the guidance of a yogi or instructor to learn the correct technique and minimize injury risk.
-Similarly, listen to your body and start with the basics.
+At the same time, listen to your body and start with the basics.
 These expert-approved tricks should make this transition more manageable.

 DISCLAIMER: